TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/withthegrid/_index.md

 {{< figure src="quantity_2.png" alt="Created quantities overview" >}}

-## Step 5: Configuring new webhook
+## Step 5: Configuring the created webhook

 The webhook can be edited by navigating to webhooks, selecting the newly created **The Things Network** webhook, and clicking **EDIT THE IDENTIFIER**.
 The platform provides a template and a direct link to the webhook documentation.
 The following webhook will pass the **TTN** payload, together with the device type hashID to the appropriate event handler.
 Lastly, the webhook will also return a `deviceIdentifier` as the IMEI of the device.